BENEFITING: BRAIN TUMOR FOUNDATION

 With the launch of the mobile MRI unit and its visits to cities across the US, BTF is making sure that brain scans are just as accessible as other cancerous tests, so that no one finds out before it is too late.
 If regular screenings of the brain were around 25 years ago, maybe Grandpa Al’s tumor would have been caught early enough, so that he could have survived or at least lived long enough for me to remember my time with him.
 My dad has committed his life to making sure that other families do not have to go through what he went through.
 Even though I can’t remember my Grandpa Al, his everlasting legacy is shown through my dad’s hard work and persistence at raising awareness for brain tumors and brain cancer.

 I am extremely proud of my dad for helping to establish The Brain Tumor Foundation and for his generosity and dedication to seeking a cure.
-I am running this marathon, my first marathon, in honor of my dad, Michael and in loving memory of my Grandpa Al. Although I may be a running novice, I know that I can accomplish my goal and I ask for your help in reaching that goal in order to eradicate brain tumors.
+I am running this marathon, my first marathon, in honor of my dad, Michael and in loving memory of my Grandpa Al and Mama Ellen, my grandma.
+Although I may be a running novice, I know that I can accomplish my goal and I ask for your help in reaching that goal in order to eradicate brain tumors.
 I set a goal of $10,008, a multiple of 18, which symbolizes the Hebrew word for life.
 Please consider helping me reach my goal in the name of life for The Brain Tumor Foundation.
 Thanks for all of your support!